Stuycs-K/project03-final-10-lius/DEVLOG.md

 Fixed issue of the print statements acting as if a song was playing when there wasn't by adding a new function, scan_directory_for_file which checks if mp3 file exists beforehand.
 Also, fixed weird printing artifact when user tries to add a song w/o inputting anything.
 Created function headers for the account functionalities.
 (55 min)

 ### 2025-01-14 - account functions, clear library, variable renaming
-Added init, save_account and load_account and create account functions, added calls to account functions in main, added clear library functionality in main, renamed LIB_SIZE in commands.c to SONG_COUNT.
+Added init, save_account and load_account and create_account functions, added calls to account functions in main, added clear library functionality in main, renamed LIB_SIZE in commands.c to SONG_COUNT.
 (1.7 hr)

+### 2025-01-15 - account functions cont.
+Added login and update_account functions.
+Tested account functions.
+Restarted on save_account and load_account functions b/c they were not working.
+Added load_song_library and save_song_library functions in library.c to be called in the rewrite. save_account and load_account functions still don't work.
+(3.5 hr)

-### 2025-01-15 - Brief description
+### 2025-01-16 - Brief description
 Expanded description including how much time was spent on task.

-### 2025-01-16 - Brief description
+### 2025-01-17 - Brief description
 Expanded description including how much time was spent on task.